HomeConcrete Crafts Info & TipsCement vs Concrete: Here’s The Difference

 Concrete is an incredibly durable material that is both inexpensive and widely available.

-And this makes it easy to see why it’s such a popular building material.
+It makes it easy to see why it’s such a popular building material.

-Also, sidewalks, driveways and patios are made from concrete.
+Also, sidewalks, driveways, and patios are made from concrete.

 Typical Uses Of Concrete In DIY Projects